hatfieldlibrary/oai-provider-service/README.md

 `from` and `until` arguments are supported for selective harvesting with `YYYY-MM-DDThh:mm:ssZ` granularity.
 ListSets is not supported.

 The `sample-provider` DAO returns dummy data.
-Repository modules use this data to provide the same OAI-PMH services as `tagger-provider` minus selective harvesting.
-The main purpose of `sample-provider` is to verify that OAI-PMH Service is designed for multiple providers via different
+Repository modules use this data to provide the same OAI-PMH services as `tagger-provider`
+-- minus selective harvesting.
+The main purpose of `sample-provider` is to verify that the OAI-PMH Service can serve multiple providers via different
 Express routes.
-It could also be used as the template for implementing a new provider service for real data.
+It can also be used as the template for implementing a another, new OAI-PHM provider for real data.

 ## Install It
 ```